purescript-concur/purescript-concur-react/README.md

 button :: El
 button = el' (unsafeCreateElement classButton <<< unsafeFromPropsArray)
 ```

-(Ignore the `unsafe` functions.
-That's basically the cost of not having typesafe props.
-It's on my todo list).

 *Step 3*: Now you can use `button` normally within Concur.
 For example -